surmwill/recycler_unity/README.md

 ```
 public void RemoveAtIndex(int index, FixEntries fixEntries)
 ```
-Removes an entry at the given index.
-Existing entries' indices will be shifted - equivalent behaviour to removing from a list.
+Removes an element at the given index.
+Existing entries' indices will be shifted like a list removal.

+<ins>Parameters</ins>
 - `index:` the index of the entry to remove
-- `fixEntries:` if we are removing from the visible window of entries, then extra room will be created, pulling entries in.
-This defines how and what entries will move to fill up the new space.
+- `fixEntries:` if we're removing from the visible window of entries, then we'll be creating some extra space for existing entries to occupy.
+This defines how and what entries will get moved to occupy that space.
+If we're not removing from the visible window, this is ignored, and the parameter will be overriden with whatever value only moves other offscreen entries, preserving our view of what's on-screen.

+<ins>Exceptions</ins>
+- `ArgumentException:` thrown when trying to remove an invalid index

 ### RemoveAtKey
 ```